LGBTQ people in sports in the United States: Football

-In 1975, former football player David Kopay became the first professional athlete from a major team to come out.
+In 1975, former football player David Kopay became the first professional athlete from a major team sport to come out as gay.

 Football player Alissa Wykes of the Philadelphia Liberty Belles became one of the first active American athletes to publicly come out as gay when she announced that she was a lesbian in an article in the December 2001/January 2002 edition of Sports Illustrated for Women.

 In the 2014 NFL draft, the St. Louis Rams drafted Michael Sam in the seventh round, the 249th of 256 players selected, which made him the first openly gay player to be drafted into the NFL.
 However, on August 30, St. Louis released Sam as part of a final round of cuts to reduce their roster to the league-mandated 53 players before the start of the regular season.

 In June 2021, Las Vegas Raiders defensive end Carl Nassib came out as gay via Instagram, making him the first openly gay active player in the NFL.
 He later became the first openly gay player in an NFL playoff game on January 15, 2022.

+In 2023, Jaguars assistant coach Kevin Maxen became the first coach in United States men's major professional sports to come out as gay.